 CodiKoat secures investment funding

 CodiKoat are thrilled to announce that we have received significant funding from GreenBank Capital Inc., SFC Capital and angel investors to the sum of $1.2m at a $15m valuation.
-Our patented technology eradicates particles of the COVID-19 virus ("Covid") and any of its mutations, together with any other existing and novel viruses that could emerge in the future.
+Our patent-pending technology eradicates particles of the COVID-19 virus ("Covid") and any of its mutations, together with any other existing and novel viruses that could emerge in the future.

 The unique, world-leading strengths of the CodiKoat technology (“the technology” or “our technology”) are in its incredible performance and flexibility.
 CodiKoat technology can be applied to any surface or material, transforming that surface into an antiviral force that will inactivate virus particles, including Covid, in seconds.
 Our advanced coating technology means that once coated, the protection lasts for the product’s entire lifetime.